Oscar winners 2023 – the full list

 Elvis

-The Whale
+The Whale WINNER

 Best Animated Short Film